 The NCES also has survey programs that provide important data about adolescent educational transitions.
-These include the National Post-Secondary Aid Survey (NPSAS), which is a longitudinal study of postsecondary school entrants, and a series of occasional longitudinal surveys that begin with eighth-, tenth-, or twelfth-grade students.
-By construction, the NPSAS misses the transition from high school completion to whatever follows; that is, it picks up students who have made the transition to some form of secondary schooling and cannot help us understand who does and does not make that transition or what the role of public policy may be in fostering it.
+These include the National Post-Secondary Aid Survey (NPSAS), which is a longitudinal study of postsecondary school entrants, and a series of occasional longitudinal surveys that begin with students in the eighth, tenth, or twelfth grade.
+By construction, the NPSAS misses the transition from high school completion to whatever follows; that is, it picks up students who have made the transition to some form of postsecondary schooling and cannot help us understand who does and does not make that transition or what the role of public policy may be in fostering it.

 The other longitudinal surveys of the NCES have been initiated once per decade since the early 1970s.
 The first was the National Longitudinal Survey of the Class of 1972 (NLS-72), which started with twelfth graders.
-The second was the High School and Beyond Survey (HSB), which started with tenth and twelfth graders in 1980, thus covering the high school graduation class of 1982.
+The second was the High School and Beyond survey (HSB), which started with tenth and twelfth graders in 1980, thus covering the high school graduation class of 1982.
 The third is the National Educational Longitudinal Study of 1988 (NELS-88), which started with eighth graders in 1988.
-Thus, its members will not graduate from high school until 1992, and under current plans, their success in postsecondary schooling will not be surveyed until 1994.
+Thus, its members will not graduate from high school until 1992, and under current plans, their success in post-secondary schooling will not be surveyed until 1994.
 It will be late in the 1990s before we have a detailed post-1982 analysis of transitions beyond secondary school.

 The NCES longitudinal studies are well designed and well executed.
-They begin with very large samples of school children--twenty-five thousand in the base-year sample of the NELS-88--and they obtain extensive measurements of academic performance, school and social environments, and family background.
+They begin with very large samples of schoolchildren-25,000 in the base-year sample of the NELS-88-and they obtain extensive measurements of academic performance, school and social environments, and family background.
 They have been valuable in basic scientific and policy research, and they have occasionally been useful in monitoring trends in educational transitions.
-Still, there are two main limitations to their use in public policy: they provide only one reading per decade on changes in educational transitions, and--perhaps because of this occasional character--they are not sufficiently comparable in design to permit unambiguous trend comparisons.6 Think about the fact that we measure the unemployment rate every month, but our only good measurements of the transition from high school to college occur once per decade.
-My main suggestion for the future development of federal educational statistics is that we establish a parallel set of smaller, annual, school-based longitudinal surveys that will begin in the eighth, tenth, or twelfth grades, be constant in design and content, and fill in the gaps between major decennial surveys.
+Still, there are two main limitations to their use in public policy: They provide only one reading per decade on changes in educational transitions, and-perhaps because of this occasional character-they are not sufficiently comparable in design to permit unambiguous trend comparisons.9 Think about the fact that we measure the unemployment rate every month, but our only good measurements of the transition from high school to college occur once per decade.
+My main suggestion for the future development of federal educational statistics is that we establish a parallel set of smaller, annual, school-based longitudinal surveys that will begin in the eighth, tenth, or twelfth grade, be constant in design and content, and fill in the gaps between major decennial surveys.

 In response to a congressional mandate, the NCES has also initiated some efforts to improve the measurement of high school dropout.
-As I understand it, this began with an effort to design the National Household Education Survey (NHES), but the costs of screening households for potential high school dropouts are so great that the NCES can be expected to rely on the CPS to measure dropout in the near future.
-In its initial phase, the NHES will focus on early childhood education.
+As I understand it, this began with an effort to design the National Household Education Survey (NHES), but the costs of screening households for potential